BawdyAnarchist/quBSD/Future_Development.md

 	- GUIDED MODE needs to be completely redone.
 	- Add the new jail to the i3gen.conf and execute keybindings
 	- NEXT IN LINE

-the word "template" really ought to be "parent."
-Create dispjail from PARENT.
-TEMPLATE should probably be relegated to the 0root-templates and to qb-create.

 qb-connect
 	- could figure out what about stupid pf is preventing network connection for adhoc connected jails